spreuhs/data_science_nd_capstone_sparkify/README.md

 ## Project Motivation

-The intent of this notebook is to predict churn for the fictional company sparkify using spark.
+The intent of this project is to predict churn for the fictional company Sparkify using Apache Spark.

 ### Questions answered in the following:
 - what information are provided in the data?